Create Value, Not Conflict

-We offer our clients efficient solutions delivered by lawyers operating with a lean business model and no billable goals.
-Kalon is for individuals and businesses who seek counsel driven by client goals, are unencumbered by overhead, and pursue efficient solutions,
+We offer our clients efficient solutions delivered by operating with a lean business model and no billable goals.
+Kalon is for individuals and businesses who seek counsel driven by client goals, unencumbered by overhead, and who pursue efficient solutions,

 “Kalon” is a word used by ancient Greek philosophers to describe certain ideals they held.

-We had a vision of a better law firm for ourselves, for our clients, and for our community, leveraging technology, innovative business models, and the innate motivators of purpose, mastery, and autonomy.
-We also wanted a law firm with a pro bono practice woven into its fabric.
+Kalon’s vision is of a better law firm for ourselves, for our clients, and for our community, leveraging technology, innovative business models, and the innate motivators of purpose, mastery, and autonomy.
+The vision includes a law firm with a pro bono practice woven into its fabric.

-It takes courage to build and launch something new, so we built a network of supporters and mentors and looked for ways to give back and pay it forward constantly.
+It takes courage to build and launch something new, so Kalon built a network of supporters and mentors and looked for ways to give back and pay it forward constantly.

 Kalon launched on June 1, 2017.

-We built our home in a loft in the historic Colt building, but by being digital, have extended our reach to anywhere we have an internet connection.
-Our lean business strategy has reduced our overhead, while our technology has increased our effectiveness.
-Our Kalon Core Skills help us deliver legal services according to the Kalon Way.
-Our clients get more than just a lawyer.
-They get Kalon.
+Kalon’s home in a loft in the historic Colt building, but by being digital, Kalon extends its reach to anywhere we have an internet connection.
+Kalon’s lean business strategy has reduced overhead, while technology has increased effectiveness.

-True to our vision of a better law firm, we created a pro bono clinic, established the Kalon Fellowship, host Salons, and are building Cicero, an advocacy project.
+True to Kalon’s vision of a better law firm, Kalon has a pro bono clinic, the Kalon Fellowship, host Salons, and hosts Cicero, an advocacy project.

 Kalon is rule of law centered.
-As a “rule of law firm,” we advocate for our clients, both individuals and organizations, whether they be a plaintiff or a defendant, for their rights under the law.
+As a “rule of law firm,” we advocate for clients, both individuals and organizations, whether they be a plaintiff or a defendant, for their rights under the law.